Written By:

-The Context of Your Reality In Your Family, Community, Society, The World & Self
+The Context of Your Reality In Your Family, Community, Society, The World & With/As Yourself/ Your Self

 Yoga is not just about posing (by any possible definition and/or connotation of the word).

-Yoga is a well-studied and well-practiced universally applicable way of living and existing that exercises, and works with, all aspects of one’s being, from the physical to the mental, and everything in between.
+Yoga is a long-studied, universally applicable, phenomena and way of living/existing that exercises, and works with, all aspects of one’s being, from the physical to the mental, and everything in between.

 Asana, or, more specifically, just the physical stretches aspect of Asana practice (which is the limb of the Eight-Limbed Path that most people have associated with Yoga in Western society), is only one aspect of this all-encompassing science.

-In order to gain the full benefits of Yoga, one has to be devoted to practicing all eight required limbs of the science, without exception, and be willing to make their practice a life-long endeavor.
+In order to gain the full benefits of Yoga, one has to be devoted to practicing all eight limbs required, without exception, and be willing to make their practice a life-long endeavor.
 These eight limbs include Yamas, Niyamas, Asanas, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi.

-Today, we will focus on the first two limbs of the Eight-Limbed Path of Yoga and their individual components in order to get a clearer idea of where our practice actually begins, in the mind and conscience; specifically in the cultivation of an internal state of being that has a balanced and healthy relationship with the “external world,” regardless of whether the world, or the people of the world, reciprocate or ever express any balance, decency, or values in return, or at all.
+Today, we will focus on the first two limbs of the Eight-Limbed Path of Yoga–and their individual components–in order to provide you with a clearer idea of where your practice should actually begin: in the mind and conscience…and specifically in the cultivation of an internal state of being that has a balanced and healthy (yet unattached/unaffected/independent) relationship/connection with the “external world,” regardless of whether the world, or the people of the world, reciprocate or ever express any balance, decency, higher values, etc., in return, or at all.

 Limb One:

-Yamas (Your Code Of Conduct): The values, ethics, and restraints that you choose to abide by to transcend the tendencies and impulses of your animal nature.
+Yamas (Your Personal Code Of Conduct): The values, ethics, and restraints that you choose to abide by to transcend the tendencies and impulses of your socially conditioned and easily dysregulated animal nature.
 These are meant to be customized to your individual expression based on your internal compass and the context of your existence.
-You can add additional and more specific values to this limb in order to underscore each required aspect.
+You can add additional and more specific values to this limb of your practice in order to underscore each required aspect.
 Your basic Yamas, however, will always include:

-• Non-violence (Ahimsa)– Nonharmful actions, words, thoughts, and intentions (Karmas) toward others and toward oneself.
+- Non-violence (Ahimsa)– Nonharmful actions, words, thoughts, and intentions (Karmas) toward others and toward yourself.
 This includes non-judgment and taking care not to carelessly create damage to others’ (or your) physical, emotional, mental, or spiritual well-being.

-• Truthfulness (Satya)– Lying (or believing in lies), gossiping, spreading rumors, projecting negative/hateful fantasies/imagined stories and so forth about others and /or onto others/the world, etc, are all obviously behaviors that are outside of truthfulness.
-This Yama also involves being honest with others (if they ask and skillfully as to not cause harm) and with oneself in a non-violent way that does not withhold the full reality of a situation or hide or distort facts in order to avoid conflict, in order to get something, in order to manipulate a situation (or someone’s mind), or in order to not go against the status quo for acceptance, comfort, or anything else.
-It is also knowing when to stay silent so as to not end up engaging in lies by delusionally assuming that you have inside information into things that you could not possibly know (like the contents of other people’s lives, motivations, desires, compulsions, psyches/minds, etc.) when interacting with the world.
-Staying out of judgment and projection and focusing on your own knowledge of your own self (which is the only thing that you can possibly know) is the purest form of this expression of truthfulness.
-Most simply and importantly, truthfulness is not falsely attributing reality to things that are not real.
+- Truthfulness (Satya)– Lying (or believing in lies), gossiping, spreading rumors, projecting negative or hateful fantasies/imagined stories (and so forth) about others and/or onto others/the world, etc, are all obviously behaviors that are outside of truthfulness.
+This Yama also involves being honest with others and with oneself in a non-violent way that does not withhold the full reality of a situation or hide or distort facts in order to avoid conflict, in order to get something, in order to manipulate a situation (or someone’s mind), or in order to not go against the status quo for acceptance, comfort, or anything else.
+It is also knowing when to stay silent so as to not end up engaging in lies by delusionally assuming that you have inside information into things that you could not possibly know (like the contents of other people’s lives, motivations, desires, compulsions, psyches/minds, etc.) when interacting in/with the world.
+Staying out of judgment and projection and focusing on your own knowledge of your own self/Self (which is the only thing that you can possibly know) is the purest form of this expression of truthfulness.
+Most simply, and importantly, truthfulness is about not falsely attributing reality to things that are not real.

-• Self-control (Brahmacharya)– Having self-restraint over external and internal drives.
-This includes possessing the knowledge and capacity to avoid overindulgence in all areas of life, from overindulgence in foods, to overindulgence in sex, drugs, consumerism, emotions, and other (addicting) things, behaviors, and so forth.
-This is self-mastery that begins with restraint and conscious choice over thoughts, words, and actions before one is naturally balanced regarding sensual objects, the pull of the senses, and one’s animal urges/tendencies.
+- Self-control/To Live By Brahman Or The Absolute Reality (Brahmacharya)– To advance in Yoga, you must have self-restraint over external and internal drives/forces.
+This includes possessing the knowledge and capacity to avoid overindulgence, and worldliness, in all areas of life, from overindulgence in foods, to overindulgence in sex, drugs, consumerism, emotions, socializing, and other (addicting or dependence-causing) things, behaviors, and so forth.
+This is self-mastery that begins with conscious choice to live a higher path devoted to a higher Truth/Reality and, thus, choosing to be less pulled in/to/by the things of the world that only offer a false, temporary, lower, superficial (and often destructive) fleeting sensory fulfillment in the world.
+It is exercising restraint over your thoughts, words, and actions before you are naturally balanced regarding your senses, the pull of the senses, and your animal urges/tendencies.

-• Non-greed/non-attachment (Aparigraha)– Not being attached to things, people, outcomes, and so forth, or hoarding things that one does not need, fully appreciate, or have use for.
-Non-greed also includes not “taking gifts,” which essentially ensures that you are free from transactional or obligatory (explicitly or implicitly stated, or “good” or “bad”) ties to others over tangible or intangible objects.
+- Non-greed/non-attachment (Aparigraha)– Not being attached to things, people, outcomes, and so forth, or hoarding things that one does not need, fully appreciate, nor have use for.
+Non-greed also includes not “taking gifts,” which essentially ensures that you are free from transactional or obligatory (explicitly or implicitly stated, “good” or “bad”) ties to others over tangible or intangible objects.

 Limb Two:

-• Self-purification (Shaucha)– Cleanliness of body (in every sense and beyond the surface–this is not mainly about showering/taking a bath), mind (especially down to intentions), words (spoken to yourself in private and/or to others), thoughts (and their accompanying emotions), actions (seen and “unseen”), and purity in all other aspects of your self/Self.
+- Self-purification (Shaucha)– Cleanliness of 1) body (in every sense, for example internally and energetically, and beyond the surface–this is not mainly about showering/taking a bath), 2) mind (especially down to intentions), 3) words (spoken to yourself in private and/or to others), 4) thoughts (and their accompanying emotions), 5) actions (seen and “unseen”), and 6) and maintaining purity in your understanding of your self/Self.
 This goes beyond the superficial meaning of purity and cleanliness to mean purity of being.
-Cleanliness from false ego-identity, for example, is vital here.
+Cleanliness from false ego-identification, for example, is vital here.

-• Contentment (Santosha)– Cultivating happiness/balance within oneself on a consistent basis.
-Practicing being content/satisfied with what is (no matter what form it shows up in), and not just thinking happy thoughts on a superficial level (superficial positivity) is what truly defines this practice.
+- Contentment (Santosha)– Cultivating happiness/balance within oneself on a consistent basis.
+Practicing being content/satisfied with what is (no matter what form it shows up in), and not just thinking happy thoughts on a superficial level is what truly defines this practice.

-• Self-discipline (Tapa)– Accepting but not causing pain.
-These are your vows to remain focused on your True and higher work, and on your inner development.
-It is your commitment to do the “right things” necessary to fulfill your obligations to achieve your higher goals for yourself and others (without attachment) in your vocations, relationships, and particularly in your self/spiritual development.
+- Self-discipline (Tapa)– Accepting but not causing pain.
+These are your vows to remain focused on your True and higher work, and on your inner development (especially when it is “hard”).
+It is your commitment to do the “right things” necessary to fulfill your obligations to achieve your higher goals for yourself–which sometimes includes others–but without attachment, in your vocations, relationships, and particularly in your self/spiritual development.

-• Self-study (Swadhyaya)– This is not only about working on diligently observing and understanding oneself from a place of simply and neutrally “looking” inward in order to gain knowledge about oneself.
-It is also about studying the Self on all levels based on contemplation, observation, meditation, learnings passed on from teachers, scholars, enlightened beings, the company of like-higher-minded people (Satsang), books, and so forth (but filtering and analyzing these learnings through one’s own being/cultivated/discerning lens of understanding in order to not be led astray).
-The ultimate goal of self-study is to gain an understanding of self from “everything,” and specifically within, through meditation and contemplation so that you can discover your own answers about who you are.
+- Self-study (Swadhyaya)– This is not only about working on diligently observing and understanding “yourself” from a place of simply and neutrally “looking inward” to gain knowledge about yourself conceptually and as/through your body-mind-ego.
+It is also about studying the self/Self on all levels based on contemplation, observation, meditation, learnings passed on from teachers, scholars, enlightened beings, the company of like-higher-minded people (Satsang), books, and so forth (but filtering and analyzing these learnings through your own being and cultivated/discerning lens of understanding in order to not be led astray).
+The ultimate goal of self-study is to gain an understanding of yourself/your Self from “everything,” and specifically from within, through meditation and contemplation so that you can discover, and fully/completely know, your own answers about who you are.

-• Devotion to a higher path/practice (Ishwara Pranidhana)– Surrendering your will to a higher power/the divine/greater Truth.
-Let go of your ego and all of your attachments so that you can practice full trust in your spirit/higher expression and devote yourself fully to it.
-It is full devotion to your spirit and to the spiritual path.
+- Devotion to a higher path/practice (Ishwara Pranidhana)– Surrendering your will to a higher power/the divine/greater Truth.
+For this part of your practice, you are asked to let go of your ego and all of your attachments so that you can practice full trust in your spirit/higher expression and devote yourself fully to it.
+Ishwara Pranidhana is full devotion to your spirit and to the spiritual path.

 Want To Explore In-Depth Yoga Lessons, And Learn Useful Tips For Creating The Best Personal Practice For You?
 Apply To Become A Student Today!